brainlife/amaretti/docs/_pages/detail.md

 `finished` [terminal]

 A task has completed successfully.
-Output from the task will eventually be removed by Amaretti (at the date set by remove_date) or by the resource itself (such as HPC's data purging policy)
+Output from the task will eventually be removed by Amaretti (at the date set by remove_date) or by the resource itself (such as HPC data purging policy)

 ## "Kicking tasks down the road"